 God is righteous and holy.
 In the end, after completely messing up my work through my long-term perfunctory dealings, I was dismissed and sent home for self-reflection.
 At the time, I was stunned: How could they not show me a little more consideration?
 After working for so many years, I now have to go home, just like that.
 But how can I face my family if I return home now?
 What prospects will I have in the future? … My heart grew extremely chaotic and I became full of misunderstanding and blame toward God.
 I fell into darkness, struggling in pain.

 Amid extreme suffering, I came before God and called out to Him: Oh God, I always thought that after working away from home for all these years and enduring some suffering, the church would not treat me like this.
 Now I live in darkness, my heart full of misunderstanding and blame toward You.
 Please have mercy on me again so I can receive Your enlightenment and guidance in the darkness. … After repeatedly praying like this several times, the word of God enlightened me.
 One day, I saw these words of God: “I will not pity you over your many years of suffering and work to no avail.
 To the contrary, I will only have punishment and not reward for anyone who has not achieved My requirements, and moreover I will have no sympathy.
 Perhaps you think, after following Me so many years, that no matter what, you have at least contributed hard work, and in any case you should be able to earn a living in God’s house as a service-doer.
 I say the majority among you have such thoughts, because you all typically live by the principle of only taking advantage but never losing out.
 Then I shall officially tell you now: I don’t care if you put in a lot of hard work or how big your contributions are, or if your qualifications are high, or if you follow Me everywhere, or if you’re extremely renowned, or if your attitude has improved.
-As long as you don’t follow My requests, you will never receive My approval. … It is because I cannot bring My enemies and those carrying the scent of evil and the original appearance of Satan into My and into the next age” (“Transgressions Will Take Man to Hell” in The Word Appears in the Flesh).
+As long as you don’t follow My requests, you will never receive My approval. … It is because I cannot bring My enemies and those carrying the scent of evil and the original appearance of Satan into My kingdom and into the next age” (“Transgressions Will Take Man to Hell” in The Word Appears in the Flesh).
 Each word of God revealed His majesty and wrath, stabbing me directly in my fatal spot like a double-edged sword, and thoroughly shattering my dream of “being able to at least make a living in the church no matter what because of the work I put in, even if it’s not meritorious.”
 At this time, I had no choice but to self-reflect: Even though I left home and have been fulfilling my duty outside over these last few years, appearing on the surface to have paid a bit of a price and suffered a little, I did not feel God’s sorrow at all, and never thought about how to fulfill my duty properly to satisfy God.
 Instead, I acted perfunctorily in dealing with my work.
 Particularly during this period, I did not have any burden at all in my gospel work and I didn’t even take the church’s gospel quota seriously, not caring whether I completed it or not and not feeling like I owed God anything.
 I even treated gospel work as an encumbrance, thinking that if more new people have to come and I can’t find anyone to water them it will be even more troublesome.
 Consequently, I showed no interest in gospel work and caused it to suffer great loss.
 As I didn’t pay attention to the work of watering new people, it resulted in some new believers leaving because they had no one to water them.
 The church arranged for me to find host families and handle some other general affairs, but I was still living in difficulties and excuses, refusing to cooperate with God.
 Moreover, I was content with my current situation and did not seek progress, becoming depraved to a certain degree and seriously losing the work of the , and causing various aspects of the church’s work to fall into a mess. … I thought about my behavior: How was this fulfilling my duty?
 It was simply doing evil!
 But I actually felt that, even had my work not been meritorious, I had at least put in hard work, and that no matter what, I should at least be able to earn a living in the church.
 When the church arranged for me to return home to self-reflect, I even felt I had been wronged.
 I even regarded myself as a “contributor” of the church, shamelessly making demands of God and flaunting my seniority.
 I really was too unreasonable, too lacking in common sense!
 This disposition of mine was too detestable and abhorrent to God!
 The church is different to society and the world in that God’s righteous disposition is merciless toward anyone.
 It doesn’t matter how qualified you are, how much suffering you have endured, or how long you have followed Him.
 If you offend God’s disposition, all that will descend upon you is the wrath and majesty of God.
 How could a parasite like me who didn’t do his actual job and only lived off the church possibly be the exception before the righteous God?
 It was only then that I realized that my dismissal and making me self-reflect was precisely God’s righteous judgment of me.
 It was also the greatest love and salvation God could give to this rebellious son of His.
 Otherwise, I would be still holding on to the wrong view of “being able to at least make a living in the church no matter what because of the work I put in, even if it’s not meritorious,” asleep in the beautiful dream I weaved for myself, and ultimately perishing in my own imagination.

 Oh God!
 Thank You!
 Praise You!
 Even if Your method of saving does not match my conceptions, I now understand Your intentions and see Your care and thought.
 I am willing to accept Your chastisement and judgment, and through it properly self-reflect and know myself, know Your righteous disposition, and moreover be willing to repent and start afresh to become a new person!